HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 This scenario provides a very high protection level.
 Using the WDACConfig module, it's very easy to deploy, manage and maintain a system with this configuration.

-## Deploy the Default Windows base policy on the system
+## Deploy the Default Windows Base Policy on the System

 Start by deploying the Default Windows base policy on the system, which allows only files and apps that come pre-installed in Windows to run and anything else is blocked.